-One common trait among people who cope particularly effectively with failure is their ability to acknowledge the failure, put it in perspective, and seek causes, not blame.
-As the Dalai Lama XIV suggests in The Dalai Lama’s Little Book of Inner Peace (2009,)
+One common theme among people who cope particularly effectively with failure is their ability to acknowledge the failure, put it in perspective, and seek causes, not blame.
+As the Dalai Lama XIV writes in The Dalai Lama’s Little Book of Inner Peace (2009,)

 If a misfortune has already occurred, it is best not to worry about it, so we do not add fuel to the problem.
 Don’t ally yourself with past events by lingering on them and exaggerating them.
 Let the past take care of itself, and transport yourself to the present while taking whatever measures are necessary to ensure that such a misfortune never occurs again, now or in the future.